-Although The Squad started out as a Mencap-funded Gateway Project, we established ourselves as an independent charity in 2001, and we’ve come a long way in the club's 24 year history.
+Although The Squad started out as a Mencap-funded Gateway Project, we established ourselves as an independent charity in 2001, and we’ve come a long way since.

 Many of our members have been part of The Squad for years; all those aged over 25 joined us during their teens!

 Volunteers and trustees give their time freely: if we paid them, the annual staff cost of running our club night and other activities would be £77,000.